Dufran/pyqt-color-picker/README.md

 ## Packaging

-For creation of executable file we will use pyintaller.
-It allows to build executable app for multiple platforms.
+For the creation of executable file we will use pyintaller.
+It allows the building of executable apps for multiple platforms.
 Still platform have some specific parameters:

 - Add data path different on unix/windows